 Location: Bio-oils ResearchTitle: Formation of furan fatty alkyl esters from their bis-epoxide fatty esters Author

 Technical Abstract: Epoxidation of vegetable oils and consecutive epoxide ring-opening reaction is a widely investigated path for producing biobased lubricants and polymers.
 The reaction mechanism and products are considered well-studied and known.
-In the current study, the reactions of epoxidized alkyl soyate with four different alcohols: ethanol, isopropyl alcohol, 2-ethylhexanol, benzyl alcohol, in the presence of Bronsted acid catalyst, were investigated.
-Products that were not reported in prior studies of similar reactions were found.
-These were furan fatty acid alkyl esters (FFE, mixture of alkyl 8-(5-hexyl-2-furyl) octanoate and alkyl 9-(5-pentyl-2-furyl) nonanoate) which were unambiguously identified by means of GC-MS and two-dimensional NMR.
+In the current study, the reactions of epoxidized alkyl soyate with four different alcohols were investigated in the presence of Bronsted acid catalyst.
+Products, not reported in prior studies of similar reactions, were found.
+These were furan fatty acid alkyl esters (FFE, a mixture of alkyl 8-(5-hexyl-2-furyl) octanoate and alkyl 9-(5-pentyl-2-furyl) nonanoate).
 Evidence suggests that the FFE are formed by an acid-catalyzed rearrangement of the epoxidized linoleates.
-The FFE were formed in the presence of all four alcohols tested and in the presence of either sulfuric acid or Amberlyst 15 catalyst.
+The FFE were formed in the presence of all four alcohols tested, and in the presence of either sulfuric acid or Amberlyst 15 catalyst.
 Yields of up to 13%, as quantified by GC and NMR spectroscopies, were observed.
 A mechanism for the formation of the FFE is offered on the basis of kinetics studies.